kibaekkim/DSP.jl/README.md

 solve(m, solve_type = solve_types[1], param = "myparam.txt")

 getobjectivevalue(m)

+# Comment out this line if you want to run in serial
+MPI.Finalize()

 ```

 or, it can also read and solve model from SMPS files: